 Another important distinction to make is between voluntary liens and involuntary liens.
 Voluntary liens are created by a property owner’s choice, such as a mortgage or home equity loan.
 In contrast, involuntary liens are imposed on a property without the owner’s consent, often due to unpaid debts or legal obligations.

-Common Types of Property Liens
+Different Types of Property Liens

-Let’s explore some of the most common types of liens you may come across in the real estate industry:
+Let’s explore some of the most common types of liens you may come across in the real estate industry.

-Mortgage Liens: Mortgage liens are voluntary liens that lenders place on a property as collateral for a loan used to purchase the property.
+Mortgage liens are voluntary liens that lenders place on a property as collateral for a loan used to purchase the property.
 When a homeowner fails to make mortgage payments, the lender may initiate foreclosure proceedings to recover the outstanding debt.

-Homeowners’ Association Liens: Homeowners’ association (HOA) liens can be voluntary or involuntary, depending on the situation.
+Homeowners’ association (HOA) liens can be voluntary or involuntary, depending on the situation.
 These liens typically arise when homeowners fail to pay their HOA fees or violate the association’s rules and regulations.
 HOAs have the authority to place liens on properties and even foreclose on them if necessary.

-Property Tax Liens: Property tax liens are imposed by the government when property owners fail to pay their property taxes.
+Property tax liens are imposed by the government when property owners fail to pay their property taxes.
 These liens take priority over other liens and can result in the sale of a property at a tax auction to recover the unpaid taxes.

 Creditors can enforce property liens by taking legal action to recover the outstanding debt.
 This can involve initiating foreclosure proceedings, forcing the sale of the property, or seeking court approval for a sale.
 The proceeds from the sale are then used to satisfy the debt, with any remaining funds going to other lienholders in order of priority.

-How to Have a Lien Removed
+How to Have a Lien Removed?

 FAQs about Mortgage Liens